-The Childhood Education and Family Studies: Career Pathway Certificate of Completion: Childhood Education and Family Studies (30 credits) is intended to provide students with the skills needed to begin a career in childhood education and family studies.
+The Career Pathway Certificate of Completion: Childhood Education and Family Studies (30 credits) is intended to provide students with the skills needed to begin a career in childhood education and family studies.
 This certificate can also assist the student in earning a Child Development Associate Certificate (CDA).
 Students enroll in this program for a variety of reasons including upgrading skills and knowledge, obtaining a degree or retraining for a new profession.
-The credits earned can lead into a Certificate of Completion Childhood Education and Family Studies, an AAS Childhood Education and Family Studies or AS with an emphasis in Childhood Education and Family Studies which will transfer to a university.
+The credits earned can lead into a Certificate of Completion Childhood Education and Family Studies or AS with an emphasis in Childhood Education and Family Studies which will transfer to a university.
 All courses are offered online.

-Upon successful completion of this program the student will have knowledge and skills in the following Standards:
+Upon successful completion of this program the student will have knowledge and skills in the following Standards\: